 #4 What needs to happen for this to be a success?

-#5 What would solving this problem mean for you personally?
+#5 What would solving this problem mean for you?

-#6 What do you see as essential to add value to our solution?
+#6 What is essential to add value to our solution?

 Some challenges are time-limited.
 Understand if that is the case and, if so, when does a solution need to be delivered to achieve the results the company requires?

-#1 When do you need to have this done by?
+#1 When do you need to have this done?

 #2 What’s the timeline look like?

-Many people hate talking about money, but these are key questions.
+Many people hate talking about money, but these are vital questions.